 A big sturdy coffee pot gets the day started right

-Continuing our fixation with GSI products (in our experience, they make the best coffee gear in general), here are some other options for on-river caffeination: For groups with a mix of coffee and tea drinkers, consider going with one big kettle for heating water and one or two large coffee presses.
+For groups with a mix of coffee and tea drinkers, consider going with one big kettle for heating water and one or two large coffee presses.
 (If you have any super-finicky coffee snobs, they can bring their own pour-over setup.)
 The hot water can be divvied judiciously between the coffee and tea drinkers.
-Go for the biggest kettle that will fit with your gear: This simple GSI Outdoors enamelware kettle holds 36 cups and is reasonably priced.

-Chicky pails (plain old metal buckets) don’t seem like game-changers: They are certainly not a new concept on multi-day river trips.
+Dish-washing pails (also called chicky pails, or plain old metal buckets) don’t seem like game-changers: They are certainly not a new concept on multi-day river trips.
 But after trying a few collapsible buckets, we keep coming back to metal pails because they work and they last.
 And they are, happily, about as cheap as they’ve ever been.
 You can pick up simple galvanized steel buckets (like these Behrens 4.2-gallon pails) at a hardware or farm supply store for about $25.

 We bring three that we line up for the dish routine (hot wash, rinse, bleach dip).
-They stack neatly in the dry box with a little room to spare width-wise (ours are 14 inches in diameter).
+For more on this process, check out How to Wash Dishes in River Camp.
+When the dishes are done, these buckets stack neatly in the dry box with a little room to spare width-wise (ours are 14 inches in diameter).

 After all this time, chicky pails are still the best in our view, not only for doing dishes but for other essential functions, including: